ajsharma/index_access/README.md

 # IndexAccess

-A Ruby gem that allows developers to write ActiveRecord queries against database indexes directly, providing automatic scope generation for optimized database queries.
+A PostgreSQL-focused Ruby gem that leverages advanced indexing features to automatically generate optimized ActiveRecord scopes.
+Supports GIN, GiST, partial, expression indexes and more.

 ## Overview

-IndexAccess automatically generates ActiveRecord scopes based on your database indexes, making it easy to write queries that are guaranteed to use database indexes for optimal performance.
+IndexAccess automatically generates ActiveRecord scopes based on your PostgreSQL indexes, making it easy to write queries that are guaranteed to use database indexes for optimal performance.
+It goes beyond basic B-tree indexes to support PostgreSQL's advanced features like JSONB operations, full-text search, and similarity matching.

-For instance, if the table `todos` has an index on `due_at` called `index_due_at`, developers can write `Todo.index_due_at` as a scope, automatically adding the where clauses that match the index structure.
+For instance, if the table `todos` has a GIN index on a JSONB `metadata` column, developers can write `Todo.index_metadata_contains({status: 'urgent'})` to perform optimized JSONB containment queries.

 ## Installation